meilisearch/integration-guides/guides/cypress.md

 As browser testing was, until now, a complex task, we did not add browser testing in our repositories.

-Today, we are creating more and more untested front-end tools, demos, and web pages.
-The absence of tests makes it dangerous to accept any PR; reviews ask for a lot of manual front-end testing, and thus merging becomes an overall unreliable, time-consuming task.
+The absence of front-end tests makes it dangerous to accept any PR; reviews ask for a lot of manual front-end testing, and thus merging becomes an overall unreliable, time-consuming task.

 With Cypress, every aspect of front-end testing is made very simple: